Permanent Pinpoint answer & analysis (Pinpoint Today archive)

 ClueEarly readResolved readWhy it works

-WindowSame first broad read as the rest of the board"Window cleaner"A window cleaner is a person or tool specifically designed to clean the glass surfaces of windows.
+WindowSame first broad read as the rest of the board"window cleaner"Window cleaner is a familiar person, product, or tool for glass.

-StreetSame first broad read as the rest of the board"Street cleaner"A street cleaner is a vehicle or person responsible for cleaning streets and public roadways.
+PipeSame first broad read as the rest of the board"pipe cleaner"Pipe cleaner is a standard compound phrase and not just a plumbing hint.

 Lessons Learned from Pinpoint #578